openapi-contrib/openapi3-generator/README.md

     -V, --version                  output the version number
-    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) -h, --help                     output usage information
+    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) -b, --basedir <baseDir>        directory to use as the base when resolving local file references (defaults to OpenAPI file directory)
+    -h, --help                     output usage information
 ```